 We thus combine business education with a broad-based liberal arts foundation to provide students with the skills and expertise necessary to advance in today's dynamic business environment.
 The program emphasizes global perspectives, fosters a sense of social responsibility, and develops leadership skills – all while offering the student flexibility to pursue their individual interests.

 The 4-year American BSc in Business Administration is a broad career-oriented international business economics program based on strong ties to the international market place – with the option of choosing a concentration in the final 2 years in either finance or marketing.

 The purpose of the Finance Concentration is to educate graduates who can understand practice and are able to apply theories and methodologies within international business and finance and who can perform advisory and administrative functions including customer-oriented tasks in the specific financial market place as well as in the finance departments of enterprises.

 The purpose of the Marketing Concentration is to educate graduates who can understand practice and are able to apply theories and methodologies within international business and marketing and who can independently and professionally perform duties related to international business and marketing in the international market place.

 WHY CHOOSE AN AMERICAN BACHELOR DEGREE IN COPENHAGEN?

-Applications are open for our September 2017 Intake
+Applications are still open for our September 2017 Intake for Danish Residents ONLY

 For more information on our program, click on the tabs in this section.